 What is a personal or narrative essay?
 What is an academic essay?
 What’s the difference?

 Though factual, the personal essay, sometimes called a narrative essay, can feel like a short story, with “characters” and a plot arc.
 A personal essay is a short work of nonfiction that is not academic (that is, not a dissertation or scholarly exploration of criticism, etc.).

 In a personal essay, the writer recounts his or her personal experiences or opinions.
-In an academic essay, the writer’s personal journey though the subject does not typically play a large part in the narrative (or plot line).
+In an academic essay, the writer’s personal journey does not typically play a large part in the narrative (or plot line).

 Sometimes the purpose of a personal essay is simply to entertain.
 Some personal essays may have a meditative or even dogmatic feel; a personal essay may illustrate a writer’s experiences in order to make an argument for the writer’s opinion.
 Some personal essays may cite other texts (like books, stories, or poems), but the focus of the citation is not to make an academic point.
 Rather, emphasis is on the writer’s emotional journey and insight.

 Personal Essay Example: A writer pens the story of his experience at the scene of a car explosion in his town.
 The work is short enough for publication in a literary journal and focuses on the author’s perspective and insight.

 The personal essay form and commentary may sometimes overlap, but it may be helpful to make some distinctions.
 A commentary is often very short (a few hundred words) and more journalistic in tone than a personal essay.
 It fits nicely as a column in a newspaper or on a personal blog.
 The writing can be more newsy than literary.